aLanaMaunz/Vortex-ModCollection-Download-Auto-Clicker/readme.md

 - Wait until a browser window opens and move it to the main screen too.
 - Go AFK and wait until everything is done.

+Known problems:
-(Looks like the script can't find windows on other monitors, make sure the browser always opens/stays on your main screen.)
+- Looks like the script can't find windows on other monitors, make sure the browser always opens/stays on your main screen.
+Usage on multiple monitor setups can be a pain.
+- Not working in background, only things like "light browsing" or watching a video on a 2nd screen is possible.
+- No 100% afk solution, thanks to all the custom mod popups and configurations. (still saves A LOT of time and mentalhealth.)

 Dependencies: